-3 min read ✭ Join us as we tackle some of your biggest nonprofit marketing challenges!
-In this episode, we cover how to create an authentic connection instead of feeling like a used-car salesman, how to make time for content creation, AND best tactics in brand awareness and getting your nonprofit’s name out to the community.
+3 min to read ✭ Join us as we tackle some of your biggest nonprofit marketing challenges!
+In this episode, we cover how to create an authentic connection instead of feeling like a used-car salesman, how to make time for content creation, AND best tactics in brand awareness and getting your nonprofit's name out to the community.

 Nonprofit Marketing Challenges

 Your biggest marketing challenge: “One word.
 Consistency.” – Annisia, Pride Troupe

 Our Solution: Staying consistent with the creative process is surely a challenge across all nonprofits and any type of organization in general.
 There is a three-step process that can be the best thing to do when you feel like it’s hard to be consistent with staying active on social media.

 First, take one full day to create as much original content as you can.
 For Pride Troupe, think about what is your pillar content and go with it, which in this case, can be student stories or even student highlights.
 It’s important to make sure you are telling an original story and/or giving your supporters and followers more insight on how you are actively trying to achieve your mission.